JohannesSeikowsky/book_downloader/readme.md

 Simple way to download books from Project Gutenberg and the Internetarchive.

-Use:
+### How to use:

-1. Download code
+#### 1. Download code

---- In command-line: git@github.com:JohannesSeikowsky/book_downloader.git
+--- run "git clone git@github.com:JohannesSeikowsky/book_downloader.git"

-2. Ensure dependencies
+#### 2. Ensure dependencies

---- pip install internetarchive
+--- run "pip install internetarchive"

---- pip install gutenberg
+--- run "pip install gutenberg"

---- Install Python 2.7 (If you don't have it)
+#### 3. Use code

-3. Navigate to /book_downloader directory on cmd-line.
+- Navigate to /book_downloader directory on cmd-line.

-4. Open main.py, comment out the relevant example code, fill in the book title you want to donwload and that books identifier.
+-  Open main.py, comment out the relevant example code, fill in the book title you want to donwload and that books identifier.
-5. run programme as you normally woud. (python main.py in cmd-line)
+- run programme as you normally woud. (python main.py in cmd-line)

 The book will be downloaded directly into the /book_downloader directory you're in.

-Getting identifiers:
+### Getting identifiers of books:

 To download from Project Gutenberg and the Internetarchive respectively you need an identifier for the book you want to download.
 Here's how you